MarkEdmondson1234/langchain-github/tests/test5/test_black_holes.md

+# heading
-This code defines a test case using the Python unittest module to test the "compute_evaporation_time" function from a separate module called "black_holes".
-The test case includes a single test that checks if the function correctly calculates the evaporation time for a black hole with the same mass as the Earth.
-The expected result is provided as a constant, and the "assertAlmostEqual" method is used to compare the actual result from the function to the expected result with a tolerance of 7 decimal places.
-The code also includes a main block that runs the test case using the "unittest.main()" method.
-An example usage of the code would be to add more test cases to the "TestBlackHoles" class to check other mass values.
+This code defines a unit test for a Python script that calculates the evaporation time of a black hole with a given mass due to Hawking radiation.
+The 'TestBlackHoles' class contains a single test function, 'test_earth_mass', which initializes the mass of a black hole with the same mass as the Earth and checks that the evaporation time calculated by the 'compute_evaporation_time' function from the 'black_holes' module is equal to the expected value.
+The 'if __name__ == '__main__'' block runs the unit test when the script is executed.

+"""
+"""